laserpants/trombone/README.md

 ### Static file serving

 Trombone can also act as a simple file server.
-Files located under the `public` directory or any of its subdirectories, are HTTP accessible to everyone.
+By convention, files located under the `public` directory or any of its subdirectories are HTTP accessible to everyone.
 E.g.,

     public/image.png   <~>   http://localhost:3000/image.png